 Even a desktop fan can help to move the air.
 This is a little fan I like to use to draw the fumes away from the resin.

 3. Wear a plastic apron

-Because, let’s face it, spills and drips happen.
+Because, let’s face it — when working with epoxy, spills and drips happen.
 Not only is it awful to ruin your favorite shirt, but sometimes you don’t even know you have done it until much later.
 I love wearing a PVC apron when I’m resin painting as it protects me from the large amounts of resin I’m pouring.
 Should resin get on the apron, I can wipe it off or peel it off once it cures.

 4. Wear safety goggles